 There are go-to apps to keep all your travel reservations organized in one place – stop printing out all those pages, travelers!
 There are excellent apps that can help you keep tabs on delays and cancellations, giving you the heads up long before you ever hear from your airline.
 And there are others that can help you find the best lounge at your airports.

-These six apps are practically must-have tools for any travelers to download before heading to the airport this year or next.
+You don't need 10-plus apps on your phone, either.
+These seven apps are practically must-have tools for any travelers to download before heading to the airport this year or next.

 Want to keep all your reservations for flights, hotels, car rentals, and tours organized.
 TripIt is what you're looking for.